 Mighty Mike Schermer delivers on all fronts.

 Mike's musical journey started at age ten…fumbling around with guitar, trumpet and clarinet.
 He played in school and in various rock and roll bands throughout his teens, but everything changed one night in 1984 when he plunked down three dollars to see The Master of The Telecaster - Albert Collins.
 "Albert hit that first note,” says Schermer " and it was like a door slammed behind me and another one opened up in front.
 That was the sound and the soul and the feeling I'd been looking for in music up to that point.”
 He met Collins after the show and many times later until Collins’ untimely death.
 “One time I went to see him at the San Francisco Blues Festival” Mighty Mike remembers, “and I got backstage and went over to his bus to say hello.
 I knocked on the door and heard a voice…‘hey, I’m under here’…he was changing the oil!”
 That do-it-yourself, workingman’s attitude is what has kept Schermer in the blues all these years.
 It is a tradition he carries out on stage each and every night.
-From Collins Mike also learned that one note can say more than a million; to honor your heroes but have your own sound; to play your ass off at every single show; and that every guitar player in the world should listen to T-Bone Walker.”
+From Collins Mike learned that one note can say more than a million, to honor your heroes but create your own sound and most importantly...to play your ass off at every single show!
+Audiences leave happily exhausted after his all-killer, no-filler energetic live shows.